LoyolaChicagoBooks/introcs-csharp/rst/lab-nested-loops.rst

        +------+------+

-    You can do this with lots of nested loops, or much more simply you can use ``StringOfReps``, possibly six times, and print a single string.
+    You can do this with lots of nested loops, or much more simply you can use ``StringOfReps``, possibly six times in several assignment statements,
+    and print a single string.
 Think of larger and larger building blocks.

     The source of this book is plain text where some of the tables are laid out